basith-datasci/google-play-store-sql-project/README.md

 **Mohammed Basith**

-I'm a BBA student with a strong interest in **Data Analytics** and **SAP FICO (S/4HANA)**.
+I'm a BBA graduate with a strong interest in **Data Analytics** and **SAP FICO (S/4HANA)**.
 I enjoy solving business problems using data and continuously improving my analytical and technical skills through hands-on projects.

 ### Connect with Me